 Many of your ideas will likely suck, but it doesn't matter.
 You only need a few good ideas to stick to start seeing growth.

-Creative content will attract backlinks.
+Creative content will attract high authority backlinks.

 At the same time, don't feel like you need to always reinvent the wheel.